arthurflor23/handwritten-text-recognition/README.md

 ### Datasets

 The project supports a wide range of datasets for handwritten text recognition.
-The following datasets are already integrated into the project and can be easily used for training and evaluation:
+The following datasets are already integrated into the project and can be easily used for training and evaluation.

 1. [Bentham](https://drive.google.com/file/d/1JTF7itNMavb81EUTDRkUAUbsJ1wQx_Mw/view?usp=drive_link) [[1]](https://doi.org/10.1109/DAS.2014.23)